tinesoft/nxrocks/packages/nx-spring-boot/README.md

 > <sup>*</sup> = These executors are only available if the project is a Spring Boot `application`.

-In order to execute the requested command, each builder will use, by default, the embedded `./mvnw` or `./gradlew` executable, that was generated alongside the project.
+In order to execute the requested command, each executor will use, by default, the embedded `./mvnw` or `./gradlew` executable, that was generated alongside the project.
 If you want to rely on a globally installed `mvn` or `gradle` executable instead, add the `--ignoreWrapper` option to bypass it.
 This can be useful in a CI environment for example, or in a restricted environment where the binary cannot be downloaded (due to proxy/firewall limitations).

-### Running the project - ('run' or 'serve' Builders)
+### Running the project - ('run' or 'serve' Executors)

 ```
 nx run your-boot-app:run